dfandrich/oldmailconvert/README.md

 ### mantescvt

 Converts MANTES messages.
-MANTES was a file management system running on an IBM mainframe under MVS which was used from the 1970s through the 2000s.
 The input to this program is expected to be a terminal log of a single message as displayed in MANTES with extraneous lines removed.
 A single message is passed in to stdin and the converted messages is written to stdout.

+MANTES was a file management system running on an IBM mainframe under MVS which was used from the 1970s through the 2000s.
+It was developed at the University of Manitoba and used at a number of universities and companies in Canada and around the world.

 Usage: